JordanSpencerWu/old-website/_posts/blog/2016/2016-04-01-my-nodejs-notes.markdown

   });
 {% endhighlight %}

-To import the __HTTP__ module into your script you have to use the __require('http')__ which allows you to useany of the methods in the __HTTP__ module.
+To import the __HTTP__ module into your script you have to use the __require('http')__ which allows you to use any of the methods in the __HTTP__ module.
 The hostname __127.0.0.1__ is the domain name in the URL for example, you can type __http://127.0.0.1:1337/__ or __http://localhost:1337/__ in a web browser to make a http request to this server.
 The code above will create a server that is listening on port 1337 on the domain name localhost (this is a local server on your machine), once it receives this http request it will response with a status code of 200, with content-type of text/plain and will output a string 'Hello World' to the webpage.

 #### Events